gerbilsix/repo/README.md

-A personal repository for my custom Linux distributions.
+The personal repository for my custom Linux distributions.